murshidazher/snake-names/README.md

 > Get popular snake names.
 Certified Lit 🔥🔥 **Accepting PRs for additional names.**

-- A npm package to return a list of popular snake names.
+- An npm package to return a list of popular snake names.

 ## Table of Contents